dcubasoy/puppeteer-theater/README.md

 - Generated new API documentation using an automated tool (thankfully...)
 - Added some issues/improvements I'd like to see made in the project
 - Added: 4 Shows to demonstrate a use-case where theater could be / was used for a very interesting purpose related to credential re-use attacks.
 Don't be stupid and don't be evil please.

+NOTE: To check out the logging (which is another huge plus for this project), make sure to set your env.
-Upload to S3: Bucket name is defined by: `process.env.S3_BUCKET_PREFIX-theater-logs` Upload to Firebase/Google Cloud Storage: `process.env.GCLOUD_BUCKET_PREFIX-theater-logs`
+- Upload to S3: Bucket name is defined by: `process.env.S3_BUCKET_PREFIX-theater-logs`
+- Upload to Firebase/Google Cloud Storage: `process.env.GCLOUD_BUCKET_PREFIX-theater-logs`

+I am a fan of firebase so all log
 ##  Purpose & Inspiration

 In a sentence, **Theater automates anything and everything a human being is capable of performing on a site.** It does not wait for navigations, its looking for a set of conditions that when evaluated and return true, execute some particular code.